TuGraph-family/Awesome-Text2GQL/README.md

 ![query_generalizer](./images/query_generalizer.png)

 Query generalizer has the ability to generalize the given query into queries with similar query pattern on the given schema.
-With the intermediate expression for graph query languages, Awesome-Text2GQL can translate a query into intermediate query pattern, and the similar query pattern can be constructed with different variables on different schema.
+With the intermediate representation for graph query languages, Awesome-Text2GQL can translate a query into intermediate query pattern, and the similar query pattern can be constructed with different variables on different schema.
 This generalization aims to migrate existing query patterns onto new database instance efficiently.

 ``` python
 from app.core.generalizer.query_generalizer import QueryGeneralizer